About New Build EPCs

 When is an New Build EPC required?

-When a building being constructed is physically complete, it is the responsibility of the person carrying out the construction to give an EPC and recommendation report to the building owner and to notify building control that this has been done.
+Once construction is complete, it is the responsibility of the person/ company carrying out the work to supply the property owner with an EPC and recommendation report, and notify building control.
 Building control will not issue a certificate of completion until they are satisfied this has been done.

 Obtaining a Commercial New Build EPC

 As an accreditation body, Elmhurst Energy have accredited many Level 4 Non Domestic Energy Assessors who regularly conduct energy assessments on new build properties.
 They use SBEM calculations to complete energy assessments and can produce the required New Build/on construction Energy Performance Certificate

 You must display an EPC if all of the following apply:

 - The building is frequently visited by the public.